What Is VAR in Soccer?

 Does VAR Have a Time Limit?

 While VAR is very useful, the issue with it is that it has no time limit.
-Which can get boring for many impatient fans.
+This can get boring for many impatient fans.

 Conclusion